 Even with another Fed rate increase, don’t panic if you’re buried in student debt.
 Your monthly payment might not rise at all.
 For federal student loans — Federal Perkins Loans, Direct Subsidized and Unsubsidized Loans, and Direct Plus Loans — rates are fixed, so the payment will remain the same until you’ve paid off your loans.
 This hasn’t always been the case, though, so if you have a Stafford Loan that originated prior to the 2006-07 academic year, read the fine print to find out if it’s fixed or variable.

 Federal loans aren’t the only way to pay for school though — if you have private loans, they could be attached to variable terms.
 You might consider your refinancing options for any variable student loans to see if a fixed rate will save you money in the long term.

 6. Retirement Plans Could Take a Tumble With a Federal Rate Hike

 Market volatility is common after a Fed rate increase, which can at least temporarily cause the value of stocks in your retirement portfolio to decline.
 Even fixed-income investments can take a hit, but some bonds react differently than others.
 Many factors play into the extent of the impact, including portfolio diversification and target retirement date.

-Depending on how long it’s been since you reviewed your portfolio, you might want to take some time to analyze your asset allocation.
+Depending on how long it has been since you reviewed your portfolio, you might want to take some time to analyze your asset allocation.
 Consider meeting with a financial advisor to review your retirement plan if this isn’t your area of expertise.

-Depending on what type of loan and deposit products you have now, the Fed rate increase might have more impact on your finances than it has in the past.
-If so, it might be time to reevaluate your finances and optimize them in a manner that suits your current needs.
+Depending on what type of loan and deposit products you have now, the Fed rate increase might more significantly impact your finances than it has in the past.
+If so, it might be time to re-evaluate your finances and optimize them in a manner that suits your current needs.